jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 Outside of being just a "competitor," in order for a team or solo developer to be considered a successful entrant to the competition, competitors must submit their game before the 72-hour clock strikes 0:00.

 Successful entrants get judged on the above categories by other successful entrants within the Ludum Dare community for the given competition.

-Participants compete online against other teams or solo participants in the echelons of ~6000 competitors.
+Participants compete online against other teams or solo entrants in the echelons of ~6000 total competitors.

 While there's no "prize" for winning best overall or rating high in any of the categories—Ludum Dare is considered a prestigious game jam competition among grassroots and indie game developers alike.